Strathpine - Brendale

 Recent residential development output has been above average within Strathpine - Brendale when compared nationally

-This year has seen $155.5 million in commercial approvals, reflecting high local commercial activity levels.
-Compared to Greater Brisbane, Strathpine-Brendale has 10.0% fewer new developments per capita and ranks among the 28th percentile nationally, leading to relatively constrained buyer choice and interest in existing dwellings.
-New development consists of 42.0% detached houses and 58.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This shift from the area's current housing composition (65.0% houses) suggests decreasing developable sites and reflects changing lifestyles requiring more diverse, affordable housing options.
-The estimated population density of 600 people per dwelling approval indicates a quiet, low-activity development environment.
+In FY26, there have been $155.5 million in commercial approvals, reflecting high levels of local commercial activity.
+Compared to Greater Brisbane, Strathpine - Brendale has 10.0% less new development per person and ranks at the 28th percentile nationally when assessed areas are considered together.
+This results in relatively constrained buyer choice, contributing to interest in existing dwellings.
+New development consists of 42.0% detached houses and 58.0% townhouses or apartments, representing a shift from the area's current housing composition, which is 65.0% houses.
+The estimated population density of 600 people per dwelling approval reflects its quiet, low activity development environment.

-By 2041, Strathpine-Brendale is projected to grow by 7,089 residents.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially exacerbating buyer competition and supporting price increases.
+Looking ahead to 2041, Strathpine - Brendale is projected to grow by 7,092 residents.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development